syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-mathematical-equation.md

 ---
 title: Working with Mathematical Equation | Syncfusion
-description: This section illustrates about create, modify and remove mathematical equation in Word document without MS Word or Office interop
+description: This section illustrates how to create, modify, and remove mathematical equations in a Word document without MS Word or Office interop
 platform: java-file-formats
 control: Word Library
 documentation: UG
 ---
 # Working with Mathematical Equation

-Equations in Word document are combination of mathematical symbols or text.
-For example, you can create a Fourier series equation in Word document.
+Equations in a Word document are a combination of mathematical symbols or text.
+For example, you can create a Fourier series equation in a Word document.

-The Java Word library offers two ways to create and modify equations in Word document.
+The Java Word library offers two ways to create and modify equations in a Word document.

 * [Using WMath DOM](https://help.syncfusion.com/java-file-formats/word-library/working-with-mathematical-equation#types-of-equation).
 * [Using LaTeX](https://help.syncfusion.com/java-file-formats/word-library/working-with-latex).